-(17) The following principles are supported by the University’s Avoiding Conflicts of Interest Policy and Conflicts of Interest Policy, and are reflected in the Code of Practice for Research Higher Degree Candidature.
+(17) The following principles are supported by the University’s Avoiding Conflicts of Interest Policy and Conflict of Interest Policy, and are reflected in the Code of Practice for Research Higher Degree Candidature.
 They should be read in conjunction with the Code and policies.

 - The University recognises the fundamental importance to the integrity of research, of avoiding conflict of interest.
 It will therefore provide both policy and education to its researchers on the importance of avoiding or managing conflicts of interest.

-- The Avoiding Conflicts of Interest Policy and Conflicts of Interest Policy will provide all parties to research with a clear, accessible statement of principles and procedures to be followed.
+- The Avoiding Conflicts of Interest Policy and Conflict of Interest Policy will provide all parties to research with a clear, accessible statement of principles and procedures to be followed.
 The University will regularly review these to capture changes in the law or regulations, and to include amendments that reflect the benefit of experience.

-- Individual researchers will be responsible for being familiar with and for applying the Avoiding Conflicts of Interest Policy, for acknowledging conflicts that arise and (where appropriate) making disclosure in line with the Conflicts of Interest Policy.
+- Individual researchers will be responsible for being familiar with and for applying the Avoiding Conflicts of Interest Policy, for acknowledging conflicts that arise and (where appropriate) making disclosure in line with the Conflict of Interest Policy.

 Collaborative Research Across Institutions